Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Language (Technology) is Power: A Critical Survey of “Bias” in NLP;** Su Lin Blodgett et al
 - **A Review on Language Models as Knowledge Bases;** Badr AlKhamissi et al
 - **Vision-and-Language Pretrained Models: A Survey;** Siqu Long et al
+- **Trends in Integration of Vision and Language Research: A Survey of Tasks, Datasets, and Methods;** Aditya Mogadala et al